Contact Betty at 605-665-2775.

 The Lewis and Clark Soccer complex fields are closed for practices except for high school teams.

-Coaching educational links can be found on the links page of this website.
-Additionally, YYSA offers many free coaching clinics per year which are listed on the homepage of this website.
+Coaching educational links can be found on the "soccer links" page of this website.
+Additionally, YYSA offers many free coaching clinics each year which will be listed on the schedules page of this website.
 Want additional information?
-Contact Wes Chambers by emailing firstname.lastname@example.org.
+Contact Warren Brenner by emailing email@example.com

 RULES OF THE GAME